aryansingh0617/Hackathon-Sharda-University/README.md

 ### Environment Setup

-Create a `.env.local` file in the root directory:
+Create a `.env.local` file in the root:

 ```env
 NEXT_PUBLIC_SUPABASE_URL=your_supabase_project_url